Post Disposition Dismissals and Reductions

-You can request a felony be reduced to a misdemeanor while on probation, after probation, but most often this process is done through the expungement process, when probation is over and all fines and fees are paid.
+You can request a felony be reduced to a misdemeanor while on probation, after probation, but most often this process is done through the dismissal process, when probation has been completed and all fines and fees are paid.

 Limitations of a Post-Disposition Dismissal